-Before we share our favourite saving strategies, it's important to establish how much you need to save for a deposit.
-After all, what's the point in saving for a deposit if you don't know how much?
-As a general rule of thumb, you will need to save at least 20% of the purchase price of the property as your deposit.
+Before we share our favourite saving strategies, it's important to establish how much you need to save.
+As a rule of thumb, you may need to save at least 20% of the purchase price of the property as your deposit.
 While some lenders require a bare minimum deposit of 5% of the property's purchase price, it's ideal to have as much there as possible.
 If you have a savings plan in place, it becomes easier.
 We will explain how with our five strategies.

 It's important to know what you're trying to achieve.
-When funding the deposit of your first home, you need to determine what sort of property you're going to purchase, whether it be a townhouse, unit or standard home.
-Once you've established this, you'll need to figure out what you can afford to borrow and how much of a deposit you'll be required to pay.
-You should also consider if you'll be able to fund repayments on your home in conjunction with your everyday expenses.
+When funding the deposit of your first home, you need to determine what sort of property you're going to purchase, whether it be a townhouse, unit, or standard home.
+Once you know this, you'll need to figure out what you can afford to borrow and how much of a deposit you'll be required to pay.
+You should also consider if you'll be able to afford home loan repayments with all your other living expenses.

-When going into the market for your very first home you could consider options for generating a second income.
+When buying a house for the first time you could consider options for generating a second income.
 One way is by renting out a room or garage space in that home.